 When building reports, add your tables one by one, instead of all at once.
 When you’re creating a large and complex Crystal Report, it can be easy for your tables to become messy.
 Dimitry explains that cleaning up the mess can get a little tricky, “If something goes wrong, and you didn’t realize it when it happened, it can be hard to figure out where the problem is in your data tables.”
 If you add tables and test your report after each addition, it’s easy to spot a problem right away, for example, if there’s an omission of data.

 4. Use Views

 When it comes to the debate of Tables vs. Views: “We encourage Views as much as possible.”
 Dimitry elaborates, “Views have many benefits.
-For example, if you mainly use tables in your report, and your underground data structure changes, your report can fail after an upgrade.
+For instance, if you mainly use tables in your report, and your underground data structure changes, your report can fail after an upgrade.
 You then have to readjust your report.
 Views help to avoid this pitfall, and they can be adjusted much easier to present data the same way even if the data structure of the tables has changed.”
 Views can also be designed to select a subset of data, that will allow you to avoid using multiple filters in the report making it easier to get the data you want.